awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 ------

 Service
 The AWS service namespace that contains the API action that you want to run\.
-For example, the namespace for Systems Manager is `ssm`\.
-The namespace for Amazon EC2 is `ec2`\.
+For example, the namespace for AWS Systems Manager is `ssm`\.
+The namespace for Amazon Elastic Compute Cloud \(Amazon EC2\) is `ec2`\.
 You can view a list of supported AWS service namespaces in the [Available Services](https://docs.aws.amazon.com/cli/latest/reference/#available-services) section of the *AWS CLI Command Reference*\.
 Type: String
 Required: Yes

 Api
 The name of the API action that you want to run\.
 You can view the API actions \(also called methods\) by choosing a service in the left navigation on the following [Services Reference](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html) page\.
 Choose a method in the **Client** section for the service that you want to invoke\.
-For example, all API actions \(methods\) for Amazon RDS are listed on the following page: [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.
+For example, all API actions \(methods\) for Amazon Relational Database Service \(Amazon RDS\) are listed on the following page: [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.
 Type: String
 Required: Yes